Are you wondering how to include past employment history or community services in your resume when transitioning to teaching?

 Highlight Your Transferable Skills

 Demonstrate your past positions and job responsibilities similar to those a teacher requires.
-Doing this will show potential schools you have the experience and skills they seek.
+This will show potential schools you have the experience and skills they seek.

 Pick out the relatable positions mentioned above when determining whether you should include every job you have ever had or just particular ones.
 Knowing what to include and omit from your resume will affect the number of interviews you generate.